 • The wisdom teeth impact other molars

-• Erupt but are causing pain and discomfort
+• The wisdom teeth erupt but are causing pain and discomfort

 Your dentist should provide you with an aftercare package or set of instructions.
 Key points may include: